movingelectrons/bash/README.md

 ## Instructions

 1. setup ssh keys
-  if copying keys over from old system, run 'add-ssh' after making sure permissions are right if generating new keys, see bottom of this file
+    * if copying keys over from old system, run 'add-ssh' after making sure permissions are right
+    * if generating new keys, see bottom of this file
-2. make sure you have run 'sudo' latley so it dosent ask for password!
+2. make sure you have run 'sudo' lately so it doesn't ask for password
 3. then copy the following and paste into terminal

 ```bash